 RightMove (RMV) is revolutionising the way that people buy and sell property in the UK.
 Through this FTSE 100 company’s online portal, owners can list their homes and buyers can browse through available properties.

-Tech stocks were among the highest-flying investments in 2020, when the coronavirus pandemic accelerated trends towards eCommerce, remote work, and automation.
+Tech stocks were among the highest-flying investments in 2020 when the coronavirus pandemic accelerated trends towards eCommerce, remote work, and automation.
 Now, in 2021, many investors are wondering whether UK tech stocks can fly even higher.

-While the situation is different for every company, we believe that UK tech stocks are among the best investment risk-tolerant investors can make right now.
 Technologies like artificial intelligence, cloud computing, and Bitcoin are fundamentally changing the way the world does business.
 The potential market for UK tech is global and any company that doesn’t adopt new tech faces an uphill battle in the years ahead.

 Another thing to consider is valuation.
 Many tech stocks have lofty valuations with PE ratios that make them surprisingly expensive compared to other UK shares.
 These high PE ratios may be justified if a company has a lot of future growth potential – and it’s up to you to decide if that’s the case.
 You can also search for tech stocks with relatively low PE ratios, and then analyse these to determine if other investors are missing out on a potential winner.